 Involvement & Recognition

-Christopher became affiliated with the Chartered Institute of Arbitrators and became a Member of that organization following successfully completing accreditation examinations in Lithuania in 2013.
+Christopher was affiliated with the Chartered Institute of Arbitrators and became a Member of that organization following successfully completing accreditation examinations in Lithuania in 2013.
 He became a Fellow of the Institute in October 2014 following successful completion of his accreditation examinations in New York City in that year.

 Christopher is available to assist in arbitrations either as an arbitrator or as counsel in arbitral proceedings.